-Neukom is a trustee emeritus of Dartmouth College, having served as chair of the board from 2004 to 2007, and was president of the American Bar Association from 2007 to 2008, following service in prior years as chair of the Young Lawyers Section, secretary of the Association, and state delegate for the State of Washington.
-He was Chief Executive Officer of the San Francisco Giants baseball team from 2008 through 2011.
+He is a trustee emeritus of University of Puget Sound and Dartmouth College, where he served as chair of the board from 2004 to 2007.
+Neukom was president of the American Bar Association from 2007 to 2008, following service in prior years as chair of the Young Lawyers Section, secretary of the Association, and state delegate for the State of Washington.
+He received the ABA Medal in 2020.
+Neukom was Chief Executive Officer of the San Francisco Giants baseball team from 2008 through 2011.
 He joined the board of directors of Fortinet, Inc. in 2013 and was elected lead independent director in 2018.

 He serves on the board of several not-for-profit organizations, including the Asia Foundation, the Center for Advanced Study in the Behavioral Sciences at Stanford, Ecotrust, and the William D. Ruckelshaus Center.
 He is a member of the Dean’s Council at Stanford Law School and served as its chair 2012-2016.
 In 1995, Mr. Neukom and his four children founded the Neukom Family Foundation, which supports not-for-profit organizations in the fields of education, the environment, human services, justice, and public health.